erikhvc/rainbowcreations/content/portfolio/guitar.md

 weight = 2
 +++

-Guitar piñata created fo a wonderfull customer.
+Guitar piñata created for one of our first customers.